A Psychologist Explains Why People Get Bad Tattoos

 Tattoos say everything you need to know about the society that births them—and America is witnessing an epidemic of bad ones.
 There are no numbers to back this up, probably because no one has thought to do this sort of survey, but it definitely feels like there are more terrible tattoos than ever.
 Everywhere you look, people are sporting clichéd branding, dumb quotes, exes’ names (remember “Winona Forever”?), phrases mistranslated into foreign languages, and in one strange case, random buzzwords inked all over a guy’s face.

-In an effort to shed some light on why people keep getting barbed wire biceps and butterfly tramp stamps, I talked to Dr. Kirby Farrell, a University of Massachusetts professor specialising in anthropology, psychology, and history as it relates to human behaviour.
+In an effort to shed some light on why people keep getting barbed wire biceps and butterfly tramp stamps, I talked to Dr. Kirby Farrell, a University of Massachusetts professor specializing in anthropology, psychology, and history as it relates to human behavior.
 His latest book, Berserk Style in American Culture, discusses the vocabulary of post-trauma culture in American society.

 Videos by VICE